 You may have probably heard about fake papers that made it into peer-reviewed publications over the past few years, but now even fake peer reviews are being generated.
-A group of Italian scientists recently developed a software that can produce referee reports, which are very similar to those developed by journals.
+A group of Italian scientists recently developed a software that can produce computer-aided peer review reports, which are very similar to those developed by journals.
 In 30% of the cases, the difference between the two types of reports could not be identified.

-How Automation is Affecting Science
+How is Computer-aided Peer Review Affecting Science?

 Eric Medvet, one of the researchers involved in the original study says that such programs could be misused either by scholars who want to improve their reviewing prestige without actually investing time in evaluating manuscripts or by predatory journals trying to gain credibility by sending genuine-looking (fake) reports to the authors.

 The open access publisher BioMed Central has started a pilot project to determine whether usage of text mining to automate some aspects of the peer review process helps referees and editors make a more accurate decision.
 The intention is not to replace the existing system, but to support it in a manner similar to other tools, such as duplicate submission check (Aries) or the plagiarism detection software CrossCheck (iThenticate), do.